47 Notable alumni of

 -

-Reba Sabrina Hinojosa, known professionally as Sabrina Bryan, is an American actress, singer, and television personality.
+Reba Sabrina Hinojosa, known professionally as Sabrina Bryan, is an American singer and actress.
 She is best known as a member of the girl group the Cheetah Girls, starring in the Disney Channel Original Movie The Cheetah Girls and its sequels, The Cheetah Girls 2 and The Cheetah Girls: One World.
 Before she appeared on television, Bryan was a dancer, and trained at Hart Academy of Dance, located in La Habra, California.

 -